jomarcardoso/brazilian-super-hero/README.md

 for didn't be able to save the world and now he will be the last survivor and he doesn't agree this.

+The enemy ship is floating in the sky, getting the stolen resources.
+They won the war.
+The world is over, not only humans, but animals and the environment.
+The Earth can't recover itself and it will have the same destiny of Venus.